Social Epistemology; Philosophy of Science; Philosophy of Economics; Political Philosophy

 - ‘On the Mitigation of Inductive Risk‘ (European Journal for Philosophy of Science, 2021)

-‘Inductive Risk in Macroeconomics: Natural Rate Theory, Inductive Risk, and the Great Canadian Slump‘ (Economics & Philosophy, 2021)
+- ‘Inductive Risk in Macroeconomics: Natural Rate Theory, Inductive Risk, and the Great Canadian Slump‘ (Economics and Philosophy, 2021)

 - ‘Scientific Models and Representation‘ (in J. Saatsi and S. French(eds.)
 The Continuum Companion to the Philosophy of Science, Continuum Press, 2011).